All emergency services

 The currency of Russia is the Rouble (RUB).

-Due to the Russian invasion of Ukraine, Mastercard, Visa and American Express have suspended operations in Russia.
-Cards issued outside of Russia will not work at Russian merchants or ATMs.
-Cards issued inside Russia may continue to work in Russia but they will not work outside of Russia.
-You should be aware that it may not be possible for you to access your funds through Russian banks or to make payments to Russian businesses with non-Russian credit/debit cards.
+You must carry proof that your funds were imported and declared, or legally obtained in Russia.
+Due to the Russian invasion of Ukraine, Mastercard, Visa, and American Express have suspended operations in Russia.
+Cards issued outside Russia will not work at Russian merchants or ATMs.
+Cards issued inside Russia may continue to work, but they won't work outside Russia.
+It may not be possible for you to access your funds through Russian banks or to make payments to Russian businesses with non-Russian credit/debit cards.
 Be prepared with alternate means of payment should your cards be declined.

 Traveller's cheques aren't widely accepted, even in Moscow and St Petersburg.